AlexanderJCS/minesweeper-console/README.md

 - Use WASD to navigate your cursor
 - Use E to select a space.
 If you select a bomb, you lose.
 - Use Q to flag a space.
 If all bombs are flagged, you win.
+- In most consoles, you can use ctrl + scroll wheel to zoom in and out.
+This may be helpful since the board is small otherwise.

 ## How to play